 Olympic National Park encompasses a number of features of the northern Olympic Peninsula, including the Olympic Mountains, a large temperate rain forest on the western slopes, and a rugged strip of the Pacific Coast.
 Much of the park is roadless, prime wilderness hiking ground.
-Day visitors often head to Hurricane Ridge, Marymere Falls and the area around Lake Crescent, the Hoh Rainforest, Quinault and the coast at La Push and Rialto Beach.
+Day visitors often head to Hurricane Ridge, the Hoh Rainforest and Quinault, the area around Lake Crescent as well as the coast at Rialto Beach.

 You may also like these Olympic destinations:

 - Hoh Rainforest, Olympic National Park, Washington